 Curation.
-Since 1998, I have been publishing content online through weblogs to share my passion for music, technology, and cooking.
+During my college years, I’d steal time away from study to curl up in the corner of the library to read music reviews from magazines such as Early Music and Gramophone.
+Since 1998, I have been publishing content online through weblogs, including my own reviews.
 This website is dedicated towards the review of baroque and classical music, and musings on the performance of music and whatever else suits my interests.
 I am curator of the site, having discovered the music of Bach and "classical" composers in the late 1980s.
 And with that pedigree, I am not trying to boast, but rather to clearly establish my fandom is for old music, not Justin Bieber.

 Oh, you’re still reading?
 (Thanks.)
 In case you’re interested in the details of my listening setup, I’ll include them here.